neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Description

-Gets information about a specific transaction.
+Gets the information about a specific transaction.

 ##### Parameters

-1. `params: object` - an object with following members:
+`params: object` - an object with the following parameters:

 - `txid: string` - transaction ID of the transaction to get information about
 - `network?: string` - network to submit this request to.
 If omitted, will default to network the provider is currently set to

 ##### Returns